 I really love a good flatbread with all of its nooks and its wavy nature.
 This one is super basic… just a brush of olive oil, a generous sprinkle of kosher salt and topped off with fresh thyme.
 Sometimes basic is best.
 In this case, it was- and a great accompaniment to soup.
 I didn’t care for the bread the following day because the salt seemed to seep into the bread, losing it’s crunchy appeal and visual interest.
 So be sure to eat this one all up on the day you bake it!

 Salted Thyme Flatbread

-1. Place water into large bowl.
+- Place the water into a large bowl.
 Sprinkle with sugar and yeast.
 Let stand 5 minutes or until yeast is dissolved.
-Stir in salt.
+Stir in the salt.
 Gradually add flour, stirring until dough forms.

-3. Place oven rack in lowest rack position; heat oven to 450°F. Grease a 15x10x1-inch jelly roll pan.
+- Place oven rack in lowest rack position and heat to 450°F. Grease a 15x10x1 inch jelly roll pan.

-4. Gently punch down dough to deflate.
+- Gently punch down dough to deflate.
 Place in pan; using palm of hand press dough to cover bottom of the pan.
 Cover; let rise about 20 minutes or until risen by half.
-Brush dough with oil; sprinkle generously with coarse salt.
+Brush the dough with oil and sprinkle generously with coarse salt.